vrpperez7/Mod-4-Project/README.md

 ### <ins>Primary Stakeholder's interests:</ins>
 ***Park General Manager*** would like to know:
-- When/where demand is strong or fragile.
+- When demand is strong or fragile.
 - User behavior patterns.
 - Which hypotheses to prioritize next quarter.

-### <ins>Supporting Stakeholders' interests</ins></br>
+### <ins>Supporting Stakeholders' interests:</ins></br>
 **Operations Lead:**
-- Low-impact maintenance windows
+- Low-impact maintenance windows.

 **Marketing Lead:**

-- Promo timing
+- Promo timing.
-- Segments of casual rider vs registered
+- Segments of casual rider vs registered.

 **Policy & Ethics Advisor:**
--
+- Avoiding decisions that disadvantage specific times/areas

+### So we ask the question:

+## How can we best ensure the safety, efficiency, and profits for our bikes during work days?